Spring snack bags; let’s put those stickers to good use!

 Peeling the stickers off, and placing them on the paper, takes hand-eye coordination.
 This should be practiced in abundance!
 You can never peel and stick too many stickers.
 Each movement is helping your child connect their body to their brain.

+My idea was to lay out white paper bags, along with the spring stickers I found in the drawer of our art cart.
 My five-year-old’s idea was to get the markers from our playroom to add his own personal touches.
 Certainly no harm there!

 Truth be told, I didn’t want to have him pile the cute Easter stickers on top of one another.
-Instead, I gave him the round circles, and kept the Easter eggs, rainbows, and umbrella stickers for the big guys.
+Instead, I gave him the round circles and kept the Easter eggs, rainbows, and umbrella stickers for the big guys.

 You see, Breakfast Invitations evolve in an organic way.